jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 - `name`: identifier of the particular variable field (in your R code you will be able to retrieve the assigned variable(s) through this identifier)
 - `label`: [optional, default: `""`] text that will be shown above the variable field
 - `columns`: [optional, default: 1] number of columns of the list.
-- `allowedColumns`: [optional, default: empty, possible values: `["scale", "ordinal", "nominal"]` ] array specifying the allowed column types
+- `allowedColumns`: [optional, default: empty, possible values: `["scale", "ordinal", "nominal", "nominalText"]` ] array specifying the allowed column types.
+The difference between `nominal` and `nominalText` is that `nominal` uses integers to label the values, and `nominalText` uses strings.
-- `suggestedColumns`: [optional, default: empty, possible values: `["scale", "ordinal", "nominal"]` ] array specifying the suggested column types.
-These types will be displayed as icons at the bottom-right of the AssignedVariablesList.
-If `suggestedColumns` is empty and `allowedColumns` is specified, then `suggestedColumns` get automatically the value of `allowedColumns`.
-If `allowedColumns` is empty and `suggestedColumns` is specified, then the following rules apply:
+- `suggestedColumns`: [optional, default: empty, possible values: `["scale", "ordinal", "nominal", "nominalText"]` ] array specifying the suggested column types.
+The difference between `allowedColumns` and `suggestedColumns` is that `allowedColumns` sets explicitly the types that are allowed, and `suggestedColumns` sets the allowed types in a looser way, with these rules:
-    * `scale` allows Nominal Integer and Ordinal columns
-    * `nominal` allows all Nominal columns (Integer or String), and Ordinal column
+    * if `suggestedColumns` contains the `scale` type, then `nominal` and `ordinal` types are also allowed
+    * if `suggestedColumns` contains the `nominal` type, then `nominalText`and `ordinal` tyes are also allowed

+The `suggestedColumns` types are displayed as icons at the bottom-right of the VariablesList, indicating which kind of columns may be added in this VariablesList.
+If `suggestedColumns` is empty and `allowedColumns` is specified, then the `allowedColumns` is used to display the type icons.
-    * if no `suggestedColumns` and no `allowedColumns` is specified, then all types of columns are allowed
+If `suggestedColumns` and `allowedColumns` are empty, then all column types are allowed.\
+To avoid confusion, use either the `allowedColumns` property or the `suggestedColumns` property, and not both properties, to set which columns might be inserted in the VariablesList. `allowedColumns` sets the types explicitly, `suggestedColumns` indicates more which types should be used, but permits other types that can be converted implicitly to the right type.
 - `maxRows`: [optional, default: `-1`] maximum number of rows the list can accept. -1 means no limit.
 - `singleVariable`: [optional, default: `false`] if true, set the maxRows to 1
 - `listViewType`: [optional] enumerative that specifies the type of `AssignedVariablesList`, when omitted we get a normal list, options are `JASP.Layers` (see Contingency Tables), `JASP.Interaction` (see ANOVA) and `JASP.RepeatedMeasures` (see Repeated Measures ANOVA)